Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 3.2.2 ScaiCbc

-To use scaicbc.exe, there is a class ILPSolverStub.
-It can only be linked statically.
-For this, include the required files (ilp_solver_stub.cpp and its dependencies - in other words all files that you find in the "production" filter in IlpSolverUnittest except for ilp_solver_factory.hpp) into your project and instantiate ILPSolverStub in your code.
-The constructor of ILPSolverStub expects the base name of a solver executable
-(in the same directory) and a name for a shared memory segment.
+To use scaicbc.exe, there is a class ILPSolverStub that can be instantiated by calling create_stub_solver().
+This function expects the base name of a solver executable (in the same directory) and a name for a shared memory segment.

 3.3 Class Hierarchy